 LotAtc server is a module for DCS World.
 It needs to be installed “within” DCS World.
 This is mandatory for the LotAtc server to be able to run.
-LotAtc server may be installed:
+LotAtc server must be installed:

 - in the Saved Games directory, along with your DCS personnal files/settings if you use the .exe installer or

-- in the simulator installation directory if you use JSGME.
+- in the Saved Games directory, if you use JSGME.

 The instructions below apply for the .exe installation only.
-JSGME installation will be described later (documentation = WIP)
+JSGME installation is described inside the README in the downloaded package.